while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 Programming is a process of decision making.
 There are many ways to get things work, but most of them are bad ways.
 The code of coding helps to define good from bad.

 The following rules are my own understanding for ZJUCVG daily research coding, in which case Visual Studio on Windows is the main environment.
 Some of them may not apply to other circumstances.
-But remember [The Foundations](#the-foundations) are the same.
+But remember [The Principle](#the-principle) are the same.

 I borrow some of the rules from [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html), but I can agree no more than 2/3 of them.
 More over, rather than make forcible rules, I would like to trust people.
 Rules should be a reference for peer-review.
 Just like the Jury System in a Common Law country.

-## The Foundations
+## The Principle

 ### Consistency comes first.
 Consistency provide a stable environment where your knowledge about the code style is reliable.

-There are many arbitrary rules, especially for naming, indenting, there's no reason prefer one to another.
+There are many arbitrary rules, especially for naming, indentation, there's no reason prefer one to another.
 But no matter which way you choose, choose it all the time.

 ### Don't Repeat Yourself
 Known as the **DRY** principle.
 Repeat is the hazard of inconsistency.
 What if you changed one of your copies and forget another?